This work is part of Public Realm R+D, an umbrella initiative; learn more about it here.

 Thursday, April 6

-Peniel Guerrier and Kriye Bode will bring Haitian Rara to the plaza with an enchanting performance that calls all to rejoice in the energy of life as a community.
+Peniel Guerrier and Kriye Bode brought Haitian Rara to the plaza with an enchanting performance that called all to rejoice in the energy of life as a community.

 Kendra J. Ross